 Variant dependant behaviour of the pin due to the software deployed on an ECU.

-3.1.2Other requirements
+Cross-sectional requirements

-Data format

-Like the KBL, the VEC data format is requested to be an XML based format.
-Behind this background, the VEC data format specification must include an XML schema definition.
-The VEC.XSD must define UNICODE-coding in order to enable special characters to be exchanged.

 Process specific information

 The VEC data format specification must have a concept which describes how to enrich a VEC compliant file with process specific data.
-For this, each VEC element is requested to be capable to be extended with user defined attributes.
+For this, each VEC element is requested to be capable to be extended with user-defined attributes.

 Multi-language support for descriptions

 For attributes, that carry non-identifying informal text (normally descriptions), the VEC data format specification must have a concept for multi-language support.
 The language code must be compliant to ISO-639.

 Free choice of measurement units for dimensional quantities

 For attributes, that carry dimensional quantities, the VEC data format specification must permit free choice of measurement units.
 In order to ease the data import, the VEC data format specification must have a special concept for SI data units (like metre – m) and scaled units (like millimetre – mm) as well as combined units (like kg per metre – kg/m).

+Orthogonal grouping concept

+The VEC supports information objects from different domains within the development process (e.g. system schematic, component data, wiring harness data, geometry).
+To support general traceability use cases the VEC shall provide a concept to assign information objects from different domains to groups (e.g. all elements that relate to a specific customer function, a safety relevant requirement).

+This concept shall be independent (orthogonal to) of the domain-oriented structure of the model.

+Application Constraints

+The VEC data format specification must have concept to apply constraints on the application / usage of specific elements defined in the VEC.
+This concept must be based on instances (e.g. component nodes in a system schematic or occurrences of a connector in a wiring harness).
+It is required to define the scope of validity of a certain design / construction and to be complementary to the requirement mentioned in chapter 3.1.2.
+However, the information required to define the constraints are the same.

+Other / technical requirements

+Data format

+The VEC data format is required to be an XML based format.
+Behind this background, the VEC data format specification must include an XML schema definition.
+The VEC.XSD must define UNICODE-coding in order to enable special characters to be exchanged.

 Binding the VEC with external models and formats

 There are many use cases in which the information represented by a VEC is related to elements outside of the VEC.
 This relationship to external elements is in many cases relevant information for downstream participants in the process and should be preserved.
 One obvious approach to achieve this would be to integrate this information into the VEC Model.
 However, this approach is not satisfying in many cases, because the respective information might not be within the central scope of the VEC or other established standards exist for the representation of this kind of information.
 Examples for such information are: